afreenaanjum/SMS/README.md

 ## Short Meetup Session [SMS.]
 An web application to host the short meetings.
-The motivation behind this is to facilitate the short gathering of people and put them under the same agenda.
+The motivation behind this is to facilitate the short gathering of people under the same agenda and providing different facilites while avoiding the

 ### Features
 1. Group file sharing